Correcting Myths About Immigration

 Misconception 3: Immigrants don’t work hard.

-Immigrants are drivers of local economies as they launch over one in four new businesses.
-To be exact, they found 28.5% of new businesses while only making up 13% of the population.
+Immigrants are drivers of local economies as they launch roughly one in five new businesses, while only making up 14% of the population.
 They are disproportionately entrepreneurial.
-They also contribute to vital industries such as healthcare and manufacturing which employ over 4 million and 3 million immigrants respectively.
+They also contribute to vital industries such as agriculture, construction, and healthcare.

 Misconception 4: Immigrants take jobs from U.S.-born residents.